cozy/cozy-stack/docs/sharing-design.md

 synchronized between several cozy instances.

 **Note:** shared drives is a newer feature, and it does not require to synchronize the files between the cozy instances.
-It is still possible to share files between cozy instances.
 As such, it is more scalable but does not provide the same features as the synchronized sharing.
-In particular, when a shared drive is revoked, the member has no longer access to a copy of the files in it.
+In particular, when a shared drive is revoked, members no longer have access to a copy of the files in it.

 ### Data sync